CRNCwork/.github/profile/README.md

 2) Never HATE, either yourself or others.
 Learn to FORGIVE without forgetting lessons learned from unpleasantness.

 3) Pray without ceasing to synch your will to THE IDEAL.
-Focus with intent to OWN the DISCIPLINE of every second.
+Focus with reverent intent to fully OWN the DISCIPLINE.

 4) Practically, we manage the tasks of our day with a time blocking methodology to predictably get our tasks done.